-This holiday season, we hope you enjoy many gifts.
-Sometimes the best gifts don't come in packages, but if they do, it’s a good idea to learn how gifts are viewed by Social Security for the SSDI (Social Security Disability Insurance) and SSI (Supplemental Security Income) programs.
+Tis’ the season for festive celebrations – and gifts!
+During the holidays, it’s a good idea to learn how gifts are viewed by Social Security for the SSDI (Social Security Disability Insurance) and SSI (Supplemental Security Income) programs.

 Gifts Don’t Affect SSDI At All

 Let’s start with the easy one: SSDI.
 Gifts do not affect SSDI at all!
-You do not even have to report them to Social Security.
-So, tell Santa there is no limit to what he can leave under your tree if the only Social Security payment you get is SSDI (or a Childhood Disability or Disabled Widow Benefit).
+You don’t even have to report them to Social Security.
+So, if the only Social Security payment you get is SSDI (or a Childhood Disability or Disabled Widow Benefit) you can let Santa know that there’s no limit to what he can leave under your tree.

 Your SSI Eligibility and Payment Amount May Be Affected by Gifts

 On the other hand, SSI is a needs-based program.
 That means that your SSI eligibility and payment amount are affected by income.
-Social Security may count a gift as income.
-This depends on what the gift is.
-The main gifts that count as income are cash and food.
+Social Security might count a gift as income - depending on what the gift is.
+If you receive cash or food, they typically count as income.

 Social Security won’t count the following gifts when deciding SSI eligibility or payments:

-You should report to Social Security any cash or food gifts you receive.
-Social Security will determine the nature of the gift and apply the appropriate rules.
+Report to Social Security any cash or food gifts you receive.
+They will determine the nature of the gift and apply the appropriate rules.

 Gifts and the SSI Redetermination Review